 One example is a book of ten sonnets with the 14 lines cut into strips so that any line can be combined with any other to make 100,000 billion new ones.
 Another is the ancient form called the lipogram — a text written without using a letter of the alphabet — such as La Disparition, a French-language novel by George Perec, a member of the group, which omits the letter e throughout.

-Another member was the American Harry Matthews, who popularised perverbs in his Selected Declarations of Dependence in 1977.
+Another member of Oulipo was the American Harry Matthews, who popularised perverbs in his Selected Declarations of Dependence in 1977.
 You create one by snapping a couple of existing proverbs in half and joining the end of one to the beginning of the other:

 A rolling stone gets the worm,